SABINO: SteamboatAdd to My Trip | View My Trip

 After being restored by the Corbin family of Newburyport, Massachusetts, the Sabino was purchased in 1974 to serve as a working exhibit at Mystic Seaport.
 She is operated during the warmer months on regularly scheduled runs for the enjoyment and education of visitors.
 The Sabino was formally designated a National Historic Landmark in 1992.

 Sabino is presently undergoing a major restoration in the Museum’s Henry B. duPont Preservation Shipyard.
-She is in the main shop where shipwrights can work on her and visitors can observe the work from a gallery above the shop floor.
 The restoration is addressing issues with her hull and numerous mechanical and systems upgrades.
-The majority of Sabino’s restoration will be complete by mid-summer 2016 when she will be launched back into the water; however, the vessel will operate as a dockside exhibit for the foreseeable future until her boiler is replaced.
+The majority of Sabino’s restoration was completed in mid-summer 2016 and she was launched back into the water; however, the vessel will not operate until a new boiler is fabricated and installed.
+The Museum expects to have her back carryining passenger in summer 2017.
+The Shipyard Blog is chronicling the steamboat’s restoration.

 How Does Sabino’s Engine Work?